 Emergency Medical Services Association (EMSA)

-Emergency Medical Services Association (EMSA) is the student organization associated with the Emergency Medicine Program.
-You must be a student in the program to be a member, but guests are welcome at all meetings and events!
+The Emergency Medical Services Association (EMSA) is the student organization associated with the Emergency Medicine program.
+You must be a student in the program to be a member, but guests are welcome at any meeting or event!
 Meet with EMSA to discover what it means to be an EM major!
+For questions, email pittEMSA1@gmail.com.

 Health Information Management Student Association (HIMSA)